Conn-Finnegan/CerberusEngine/README.md

 - Support for shaders to enhance graphical effects.
 - Collision handling and music player integration.
 - A demonstration program showcasing engine capabilities.
+- A doxygen file has been included to provide documentation

 ## Prerequisites